 The value of your workers’ compensation claim will increase if the injury leads to a permanent total or partial disability.
 In such cases, your employer will be required to compensate you for the past and future lost wages depending on what you earned before suffering from the injury.

 If your employer has accepted that the injury occurred at the workplace due to their neglect or misconduct, then the value of your workers’ compensation will grow significantly.
-The admission of liability on the employer’s part will give you an edge when negotiating the claim with them.
+In addition, the admission of liability on the employer’s part will give you an edge when negotiating the claim with them.

 There are two basic types of settlement arrangements that you can opt from:

 When choosing the lump-sum payment arrangement, you will have to estimate the future expenses you may incur for your treatment when negotiating the settlement amount.
-This means you will be giving up your right to medical care in the future.
-Any medical expenses that arise due to workplace injury in the future will be your liability.
+Unfortunately, this means you will be giving up your right to medical care in the future.
+Therefore, any medical expenses that arise due to workplace injury in the future will be your liability.
 On the other hand, opting for a structured settlement will ensure every medical expense you incur for treating an injury sustained in a workplace will be paid by your employer or their insurer.

 Irrespective of the settlement arrangement you opt for, the workers’ compensation benefits that you should know about are: